apache/mxnet/doc/R-package/mnistCompetition.md

 Handwritten Digits Classification Competition
 ======================================================

 [MNIST](http://yann.lecun.com/exdb/mnist/) is a handwritten digits image data set created by Yann LeCun.
 Every digit is represented by a 28x28 image.
 It has become a standard data set to test classifiers on simple image input.
 Neural network is no doubt a strong model for image classification tasks.
 There's a [long-term hosted competition](https://www.kaggle.com/c/digit-recognizer) on Kaggle using this data set.
-We will present the basic usage of `mxnet` to compete in this challenge.
+We will present the basic usage of [mxnet](https://github.com/dmlc/mxnet/tree/master/R-package) to compete in this challenge.

+This tutorial is written in Rmarkdown.
+You can download the source [here](https://github.com/dmlc/mxnet/blob/master/R-package/vignettes/mnistCompetition.Rmd) and view a hosted version of tutorial [here](http://mxnet.readthedocs.org/en/latest/R-package/mnistCompetition.html).

 ## Data Loading